All About MIPS Calculators

-While the rules for the calculation of MIPS score are well defined, calculation of payment adjustments involves a LOT OF ASSUMPTIONS at this point.
+While the rules for the calculation of MIPS score are well defined, calculation of payment adjustments involves a LOT OF ASSUMPTIONS.
 In most cases, it is not possible to accurately calculate the adjustment amount.
-We all respond better to dollars than just points.
+We all respond better to dollars than scores.
 Therefore, vendors are trying to show the financial impact of MIPS for providers in some way.
 Before you go ahead and make a decision to utilize a MIPS solution based on demo of payment calculations, you must winnow fiction from the facts.
 Let’s do that.

-Fact 1: You can use a MIPS Calculator to accurately estimate your MIPS score for 2018
+Fact 1: You can use a MIPS Calculator to estimate your 2019 MIPS score

-While some of the quality benchmarks might be updated based on 2018 data, CMS has provided all the guidelines and resources to calculate your MIPS score.
-However, feedback on 2017 performance would provide a better estimate of performance on the Cost performance category.
-Additionally, practices will get a better idea of the quartile they will land up in for the Complex Patient Bonus towards the end of the year based on the number of their patients who fall in the Hierarchical Condition Categories (HCC) and are Dually Eligible (Medicare and Medicaid).
-MyMipsScore breaks down the process of MIPS score calculation into 10 simple steps for providers and APM participants.
+While there has been changes in the measures, benchmarks, bonus points, and scoring pertaining to all performance categories, CMS has provided guidelines and resources regarding calculation of all the category scores and the MIPS score.
+The feedback reports based on 2018 performance that will become available in 2019 Summer would provide a better estimate for the Cost category.
+Also, practices will get a better idea of the Complex Patient Bonus towards the end of the year, based on the number of their patients who fall in the Hierarchical Condition Categories (HCC) and are Dually Eligible (Medicare and Medicaid).
+MyMipsScore breaks down this complex process of MIPS score calculation into 10 simple steps for providers.

-The performance threshold for 2018 has been raised to MIPS score of 15 (from a score of 3 in 2017).
-The negative payment adjustments will be based on sliding scale of -5% for MIPS score of 3.75 or less to close to 0% for MIPS score of 14.99 (0% at MIPS score of 15).
+The performance threshold for 2019 has been raised to MIPS score of 30 (from a score of 15 in 2018).
+The negative payment adjustments will be based on sliding scale from -7% (for MIPS score of ≤ 7.5) to 0% (for MIPS score of 30).

-If you don’t plan to do anything for MIPS in 2018, you will have a negative payment adjustment of - 5% on your Part B payments in 2020.
+If you don’t plan to do anything for MIPS in 2019, you will have a negative payment adjustment (-7%) on your Part B payments in 2021.

 If you plan to do something – keep reading.

-Fact 3: You can easily avoid negative payment adjustment in 2020 based on your 2018 MIPS score
+Fact 3: You might need to submit data for two performance categories to avoid negative payment adjustment in 2021 based on your 2019 MIPS score

-There are 112 Improvement Activities available for reporting in 2018, and more activities are eligible for 10% bonus under ACI (now PI) category, and maximum points can be achieved by submitting data for any 90 continuous days.
+There are 118 Improvement Activities available for reporting in 2019, and maximum points can be achieved by submitting data for any 90 continuous days.

-You can mix and match the number of measures to submit for different performance categories to get to MIPS score of 15.
-However, you need to consider that if you pick this option, you might be leaving money on the table.
-MyMipsScore MIPS Calculator allows you to estimate how much bonus you could earn based on your 2015 Medicare Part-B payments.
+You can mix and match the different performance categories to get to MIPS score of 30.
+However, if you pick this option, you will be leaving money on the table.
+MyMipsScore MIPS Calculator allows you to estimate how much bonus you could earn based on your estimated MIPS score and expected Medicare Part-B payments.

-If your MIPS score is greater than 15, keep reading.
+If you aim for a MIPS score of greater than 30, keep reading.